 The Schieffelin Monument is the last resting place of Ed Schieffelin, the prospector who discovered the mineral deposits that triggered the Tombstone silver boom in 1877.
-Located in the beautiful high desert just northwest of Tombstone, the Monument is now part of the Tombstone Courthouse State Park.
-It is a place where you can feel a direct connection to the Old West days of Tombstone, “the town too tough to die.”
+His tomb is located in the beautiful high desert just northwest of Tombstone, and it's a recent addition to Tombstone Courthouse State Historic Park.
+This is a place where you can feel a direct connection to the Old West days of Tombstone, “the town too tough to die.”

 Edward Schieffelin was born in 1847 in Pennsylvania.
 In 1856, he moved to California with his family to follow his father who had gone west as part of the California gold rush.
 The family ended up as farmers in Oregon, but Ed soon followed his father’s footsteps and in 1864 left home to work as a prospector.
 By 1877, he was in Arizona prospecting, sometimes working as a scout for the Army.
 He used Fort Huachuca as his home base.
 He told a soldier that he was confident he would find something and he received the famous reply, “Yes, you’ll find your tombstone.”

 Well, he did find something – several outcroppings of rich minerals.
 In August of 1877 he filed claims, named the Tombstone and the Graveyard.
 He formed a partnership with his brother Albert Schieffelin and Richard Gird.
 Together, these three returned to southeastern Arizona and began to develop the claims.
 Other deposits were located: the Ground Hog, the Owl Nest, the Lucky Cuss, the Tough Nut, and the Contention.
 These claims made them rich.
 In 1880, Ed sold his share of the claims for $500,000.
 These mines provided the economic basis for a new town, facetiously named “Tombstone.”